If you’re looking to make some good money on the side, the web is where you’ll want to be.

 While all of this may sound intimidating, the same concept applies here as with the keyword research:

 Become the middleman.

-In this case, simply get yourself a solid SEO analysis tool that generates full reports, such as Traffic Travis, and sell the data to your customer!
+In this case, simply get yourself a solid SEO analysis tool that generates full reports, such as Ahrefs, and sell the data to your customer!